 The FBI provided information to help everyone, from government entities to home networks, protect themselves from ransomware attacks:

 - Education: Everyone from top-down should receive effective training on how to recognize malicious emails and understand the critical role they play as individuals in protecting their organization’s information.
-Educational training is one of the main keys in combating the risk of ransomware affecting your networks.
+Educational training is one of the main keys to combating the risk of ransomware affecting your networks.

 - Policies: Limiting privileges and implementing software restrictions can help enterprises limit the possibilities of ransomware incidents.
 Computer–use policies are also needed.
 Policies such as not giving users administrative privileges and configuring access controls, including file, directory, and network share permissions.
 By creating limits, the damage a potential ransomware attack may have will be smaller.